-There are two reasons for the "isolated" feeling: the very low feedback level from anything (wanted or unwanted) in the environment and the absences of any spatial information in the mix; it is still a two-dimensional sound image.
-Ambience mics can help to get some feedback, and because they contain some room information they help a bit overcoming the isolation.
-Ambient mics that provide a good capture need to be placed correctly and adjusted in level in between songs.
+The "isolated" feeling usually has two reasons: one is the very low feedback level from anything (wanted or unwanted) in the environment; the other is the absences of any spatial information in the mix, it is still a two-dimensional sound image.
+Ambience mics can surely help to get a feedback from the audience, and because they do have some room information they help a bit overcoming the isolation - however, there are two things to consider.
+First: ambient mics that provide a good capture need to be placed correctly and adjusted in level in between songs.
 That's something better done by an engineer.
-However, adding one, or even several ambient mics won't get the missing third dimension to the mix.
+Second: all the voices and instruments in the stereo mix are still in two dimensions only.
+Adding one, or even several ambient mics won't get the missing third dimension to the mix.
 It's mainly the two-dimensional sound image that causes the "strange isolated feeling".